saadfarhan124/Node-Minimal-Social-App/README.md

 # Node-Minimal-Social-App
-A minimalistic app created using MERN that allows users to post and comment anonymously
+A minimalistic app created using Node JS, Express JS, Mongo DB and Jade that allows users to post and comment anonymously

+run npm install in the project directory